 Illegally opened hydrants waste millions of gallons of water, chemicals to treat water, and electricity to pump it.
 They create traffic hazards and accidents, and endanger lives and property by lowering the water pressure needed to fight fires.

 Should you suspect a fire hydrant has been opened illegally, please contact Water Division dispatchers immediately.
-They may be reached at (314) 771-4880 or you may fax the information to (314) 771-4057.
+They may be reached at (314) 771-4880 or questions may be emailed to email@example.com.

 Since 1835, the City of St. Louis Water Division has been dedicated to supplying the highest quality water to our customers.
 We are proud to say that in 2010, our water met or exceeded the standards set by the U.S. Environmental Protection Agency and the Missouri Department of Natural Resources.